OData/v3ProtocolDocument/OData.markdown

 ### 7.1.2.
 Metadata Document ###

 An OData Metadata Document is an representation of the data model (<ref> see section 2.
-Data Model</ref>) that describes the data exposed by an OData service.
+Data Model</ref>) that describes the data and operations exposed by an OData service.

 <ref>Appendix A</ref> describes an XML representation for OData Metadata Documents and provides an XSD to validate its syntax rules.
 The media type of the XML representation of an OData Metadata Document is 'application/xml'

 As of OData v3, OData services MUST expose a Metadata Document which defines all data exposed by the service.
 The URI of the document MUST be http://<service root>/$metadata, where <service root> is the root URI of the OData service as described in <ref>//TODO</ref>.

-Retrieval of a Metadata Document by a client MUST be done by issuing an HTTP GET request to document's URI.
+Retrieval of a Metadata Document by a client MUST be done by issuing a HTTP GET request to document's URI.
 If the request doesn't specify a format preference (via Accept header or <ref>$format query string option</ref>) then the XML representation MUST be returned.

 ------